• Skip to primary navigation

 Topping potted plants with sand has many benefits, including improving the water-draining qualities of the soil, adding weight to the light potting mix, and supporting the plant structure.

-Still, you can add sand to the potted plants.
-Check out the following guide to learn more about the benefits of using sand for houseplants.
+So, let’s check out the following guide to learn more about the benefits of using sand for houseplants.

 Jump To:

-Can I Put Sand On Top Of My Potted Plants?
+Putting Sand On Top Of Potted Plants

 As mentioned above, you can certainly put sand on top of your potted plants.